• Skip to primary navigation

 Notes

 Fresh cherries will give you the best results.
-If you want to use frozen cherries, don't defrost, coat them in a tablespoon of flour, and add 3-5 extra minutes of baking time.
+If you want to use frozen cherries, don't defrost, and add 3-5 extra minutes of baking time.

 Tried this recipe?Let us know how it was!